ra1u/redis-dart/README.md

 =====================

 [Redis](http://redis.io/) protocol  parser and client writent in [dart language](https://www.dartlang.org)
 It is fast and simple by design.
+It requres no external package to run.

 ### Supported features: